learn-co-students/module-5-code-challenge-round-1-atlanta--dsc-module-5-code-challenge-round-1-data-science-1574434517/README.md

     silhouette_scores.append(score)
 ```

-In the cell below, we plot the silhouette scores obtained for each different value of k against k, the number of clusters we asked the algorithm to find.
+Run the cell below to plot the silhouette scores obtained for each different value of k against k, the number of clusters we asked the algorithm to find.

 ```python